 Directions

-- Sauté the Garlic: Stir in the minced garlic and cook for 2-3 minutes until fragrant.
-Be careful not to brown it too much, as this can make the soup bitter.
+- Sauté garlic: Stir in the garlic and cook for 2-3 minutes until fragrant.